Skip to content

 Practice Leader | View profile

-Phoebe is a Practice Leader in LegalVision’s Corporate and Commercial team.
+Phoebe is a Practice Leader in LegalVision’s Commercial team.
 Phoebe has accumulated 6 years of valuable experience in the legal profession as a paralegal and lawyer working at a top-tier law firm, specialising in intellectual property and in-house in the medical scientific research field.

 Qualifications: Bachelor of Laws (Hons), Bachelor of Arts, University of Notre Dame.